 - Vote Visibility: Allows you to adjust the visibility of votes on claims for students, hiding how other students have voted.
 As a result, students can’t simply vote the same way other students have.

 These tools make it easier to organize your students, helping to sort them into teams, and invite them to discussions.

-- Teams: Teams allow you to split up a large group of students into smaller groups, allowing for more in-depth discussions tailored to your planned assignments.
-Smaller groups allow more individual input from each student and are ideal for graded assignments.
+- Teams: Teams let you split up a large group of students into smaller groups.
+Smaller groups allow more individual input from each student and are ideal for graded assignments, allowing for more in-depth discussions tailored to your planned assignments.
 Teams can also be reused - they only need to be set up once if you plan on using the same groups again.

-- Team and Participant Invite Links: Creates a link that you can share with your students which, when clicked, will let your students join the respective team or discussion.
+- Team Invite Links: Creates a link that you can share with your students which, when clicked, will let your students join the respective team.

 - Clone and Invite Wizard: Clones a discussion the number of times specified and invites separate teams to each cloned discussion - allowing you to get multiple different student groups into their own copies of your discussion.

 - Discussion Access Link: Generates a link that can be used by anyone to view your discussion as a guest, without needing to input their usernames or email addresses.
-Useful to provide to students who haven’t yet created Kialo Edu accounts.
+Especially useful to provide to students who haven’t yet created Kialo Edu accounts.

-- Email-less Signups: If you wish for students to create an account without providing an email address, instruct students to check ‘Sign up without providing an email address’ during sign-up.
+- Email-less Signups: If you want students to create an account without providing an email address, you can instruct them to check ‘Sign up without providing an email address’ during sign-up.
 Students must create accounts if they want to make contributions to a discussion as otherwise grading would be impossible - educators won't know which contributions were made by which students.
 Students also wouldn't be mentionable in a discussion.